wundergraph/cosmo-docs/router/storage-providers.md

 For both mechanisms, different storage providers can be used:

-* **CDN**: The default provider that used by Cosmo Cloud.
+* **CDN**: The default provider used by Cosmo Cloud.
 * **Amazon S3**: An object storage protocol.
 We support any S3 compatible object-storage e.g. Minio and AWS.

 {% hint style="success" %}
-By removing the dependency on Cosmo Cloud, your router no longer rely on us for operations while still benefiting from all its features.
+By removing the dependency on Cosmo Cloud, your router no longer relies on us for operations while still benefiting from all its features.
 {% endhint %}

 When using a custom storage provider, you are responsible for manually pushing those artifacts as part of your CI process.
 In the next section, we will explain how to do this: